A Comprehensive Guide to Healthy Snacking for Kids

 Kids need a lot of carbohydrates (quick energy fix) so it makes sense that you may see your child love foods like breads, biscuits or fruit.
 Babies and young kids also have small stomachs, so offering multiple eating opportunities and snacks per day is helpful to help them achieve their nutrient needs for growth.
 Essentially, it’s developmentally common and normal for kids to want and need snacks.

 Since snacks can be a great way to help kids meet their nutrient needs for growth, try to think of them as mini meals!
 If you plan them accordingly then even if they are going through a selective phase, they will likely still get enough diversity in their diet.
-One way to help utilise snacks to meet nutrient needs is to follow the below guide for building a snack plate:
+One way to help utilize snacks to meet nutrient needs is to follow the below guide for building a snack plate:

 Around the 10–11-month mark, you may see your child drop some milk feeds and they may eat some small snacks between meals.